Refurb Apple iPad Pro 11" 64GB WiFi Tablet (2018) for $540

 Please close this dialog and try and again

-That's $199 less than what you'd pay new, although we saw it for $13 less last month.
+Best Deal Today via eBay offers the Refurb Verizon Ellipsis 8" 16GB Wi-Fi + 4G Android Tablet in Blue or White for $54.95 with free shipping.
+That's about $50 off and the best deal we could find for a refurb.
 Buy Now at eBay

-Daily Steals offers the refurbished Apple iPad Air 2 9.7" 16GB WiFi Tablet in Space Gray for $149.99.
-Coupon code "IPDS" cuts that to $144.99.
-With free shipping, that's an all-time low and the best price we could find for a refurb now by $15.
-Buy Now at Daily Steals

-That's an all-time price low for this 2018 model.
-Most stores charge at least $100 more, with Apple's direct price still at $999.
-Buy Now at Amazon
+$10 under what you'd pay for a refurb elsewhere.
+Buy Now at eBay

 That's the lowest price we could find by $398 with any provider over this period.
 Shop Now at Verizon Wireless

-Note: Update: It's now $539.99 after coupon.
-Buy Now at Rakuten